Kidney Exchange Connects Strangers Through Life-saving Donations

 “I think we just come to a point in life where we have to do more than the small things to help each other,” he said.

-To learn more about live-saving transplants visit the University of Utah Transplant program visit our website.
+To learn more about live-saving transplants visit University of Utah Health's transplant program.

 comments powered by Disqus